adyxax/www/content/blog/netapp/investigate-memory-errors.md

 ---
 title: "Investigate memory errors"
-linkTitle: "Investigate memory errors"
 date: 2018-07-06
-description: >
-  How to investigate memory errors on a data ONTAP system
+description: How to investigate memory errors on a data ONTAP system
+tags:
+  - netapp
 ---

+## The commands

 {{< highlight sh >}}
 set adv